catalyst-cloud/catalystcloud-docs/source/cloud-tunnel.rst

 will find instructions on how to use your cloud tunnel from different operating systems.

-You should have received the IP address of your cloud tunnel in our welcome email.
+You should have received the IP address of your cloud tunnel on our welcome email.
 This IP will be referred to as “[ip]” here after.
 You can alternatively use any compute instance running SSHD as a SOCKS proxy.
 All you have to do is to replace the username and IP used in the examples below.